dazuma/toys/toys/docs/guide.md

 Note also how the `run` method can access values that were assigned by flags or positional arguments by just calling a method with that flag or argument name.
-When you declare a flag or argument, if the option name is a symbol that is a valid Ruby method name, Toys will provide a method of that name that you can call to get the value.
+When you declare a flag or argument, if the option name is a symbol that is a valid Ruby method name, Toys will provide a method that you can call to get the value.
+In the above example, `whom` and `shout` are such methods.

 If you create a flag or argument whose option name is not a symbol _or_ is not a valid method name, you can still get the value by calling the